Occupation of Japan: Feeding the starving populace

 Before reforms could be undertaken, MacArthur's first priority was to set up a food distribution network.
 Following the collapse of the ruling government and the wholesale destruction of most major cities, virtually the entire Japanese populace was starving.
 The air raids on Japan's urban centers left millions displaced, and food shortages (created by bad harvests and the demands of the war) worsened when the seizure of foodstuffs from Korea, Taiwan, and China ceased.
 Repatriation of Japanese people living in other parts of Asia and hundreds of thousands of demobilized prisoners of war only aggravated the hunger problem in Japan, as these people put more strain on already scarce resources.
 Around 5.1 million Japanese returned to Japan in the fifteen months following October 1, 1945, and another million returned in 1947.
 As expressed by Kazuo Kawai, "Democracy cannot be taught to a starving people".
-Initially, the US government provided emergency food relief through Government Aid and Relief in Occupied Areas (GARIOA) funds.
+Initially, the U.S. government provided emergency food relief through Government Aid and Relief in Occupied Areas (GARIOA) funds.
 In fiscal year 1946, this aid amounted to US$92 million in loans.
 From April 1946, under the guise of Licensed Agencies for Relief in Asia, private relief organizations were also permitted to provide relief.
 Even with these measures, millions of people were still on the brink of starvation for several years after the surrender.

-Preserving the emperor
+Preserving the Emperor

 Once the food network was in place, MacArthur set out to win the support of Hirohito.
-The two men met for the first time on September 27; the photograph of the two together is one of the most famous in Japanese history.
-Some were shocked that MacArthur wore his standard duty uniform with no tie, instead of his dress uniform, when meeting the emperor.
+The two men met for the first time on September 27, 1945; the photograph of the two together is one of the most famous in Japanese history.
+Some were shocked that MacArthur wore his standard duty uniform with no tie, instead of his dress uniform, when meeting the Emperor Hirohito.
 The difference in height between the towering MacArthur and the diminutive Hirohito also impressed upon Japanese citizens who was in charge now.
 With the cooperation of Japan's reigning monarch, MacArthur had the political ammunition he needed to begin the real work of the occupation.
 While other Allied political and military leaders pushed for Hirohito to be tried as a war criminal, MacArthur resisted such calls, arguing that any such prosecution would be overwhelmingly unpopular with the Japanese people.
-He also rejected calls for abdication, promoted by some members of the imperial family such as Prince Mikasa and Prince Higashikuni and demands of intellectuals like Tatsuji Miyoshi.
+He also rejected calls for abdication, promoted by some members of the imperial family such as Takahito, Prince Mikasa (younger brother of Hirohito) and former prime minister Prince Naruhiko Higashikuni (father-in-law of Hirohito's eldest daughter, Princess Shigeko) and demands of intellectuals like Tatsuji Miyoshi.